Ethos-lab/erebus-AR_access_control/README.md

 ## Organization of the Artifact

 1. `erebus` folder contains our framework implementation in C#, that we open-source for developers and researchers to use as a reference model.
+We also release two sample AR applications.

 2. `policy_gen` folder contains the policy engine implementation which takes generates Erebus policies from natural language input.